About this Install Guide

 Which version of Java should I use for Arm Linux systems?

-It’s important to ensure that your version of Java is at least 11.0.9.
-There are large performance improvements starting from version 11.0.9.
-Since then, Java performance has steadily increased over time and newer versions will provide better performance.
+For performance and security, it’s important to ensure that your version of Java is at least 11.0.12.
+Earlier versions lack significant performance improvements.
+Java performance has steadily increased over time and newer versions provide improved performance.

 Which flags are available for tuning the JVM?